mykelalvis/FT/Traveller/WORKING/Book 1.md

 fires as a body pistol.
 Percussion Revolver (1000 grams, TL 4): A sixshot revolver, with each chamber individually loaded with powder, ball, and a percussion cap.
-The gun may be reload- ed in 8 rounds, or the cylinder may be detached and another, previously loaded cyl-
+The gun may be reload-ed in 8 rounds, or the cylinder may be detached and another, previously loaded cyl-

 ##### inder may be put on in 2 rounds (cylinder weight: 300 grams).
 It fires as a revolver.